 The Consortium

-The Consortium serves as the governing body that partners with the CRWDB to ensure local workforce programs align with regional needs.
-Comprising elected officials from the region’s nine localities, the Consortium provides oversight, guidance, and accountability for how entities administer federal workforce funds in the Virginia Career Works – Crater Region.
+The Consortium serves as the governing body that partners with the local board to ensure workforce programs align with regional needs.
+Comprising elected officials from the region’s nine localities, the Consortium provides oversight, guidance, and accountability for how entities administer federal workforce funds in the Crater Region.

 Local Governance Rooted in Community Leadership

 The Consortium is made up of leaders from each of the Crater Region’s cities and counties.
-These are Colonial Heights, Dinwiddie, Emporia, Greensville, Hopewell, Petersburg, Prince George, Surry, and Sussex.
+Our region is over 1500 square miles and includes Colonial Heights, Dinwiddie, Emporia, Greensville, Hopewell, Petersburg, Prince George, Surry, and Sussex.

-This structure ensures the workforce system reflects each locality’s unique economic priorities and labor needs.
-Through collaborative decision-making, Consortium members advocate for tailored services creating real community-level impact, from youth programs to small business support.
+The Consortium governance structure ensures the workforce system reflects each locality’s unique economic priorities and labor needs.
+Through collaborative decision-making, Consortium members advocate for tailored services creating real community-level impact, from youth programs, to corporations, small business support and everything in between.

 Fiscal and Strategic Oversight of Regional Workforce Funds